top of page

 For example, some people with depression perceive their thoughts as sluggish and feel like their movements seem heavy.
 Others experience symptoms at the opposite end of the spectrum.
 They may say that they "can’t sit still," or feel fidgety, restless, and agitated.
 Mentally, they may experience anxious or even intrusive thoughts.

 To some extent, psychomotor symptoms become more common as someone gets older.
-However, while depression in the elderly is also common, it is not a normal part of aging.
-For this reason, doctors and mental health professionals need to also consider the possibility that psychomotor changes may be a sign of depression rather than just a part of aging.
+However, while depression in the elderly is also common, it is not a normal part of ageing them.
+For this reason, doctors and mental health professionals need also to consider the possibility that psychomotor changes may be a sign of depression rather than just a part of ageing.

 Featured Posts